Do you have a difficult DACA, Naturalization, Green Card related case ?

 Yes, you may get work authorization once your VAWA visa has been granted.

-go to link How can Kasturi Law, LLC ( Attorney Shobhana Kasturi )assist you?
+How can Kasturi Law, LLC (Attorney Shobhana Kasturi) assist you?

 - Discussing in detail the time frame and process/cost involved.